apache/flink/docs/quickstart/java_api_quickstart.md

 to install it manually.

 *A note to Mac OS X users*: The default JVM heapsize for Java may be too small for Flink.
 You have to manually increase it.
-In Eclipse, choose `Run Configurations -> Arguments` and write into the `VM Arguments`
+In Eclipse, choose
+`Run Configurations -> Arguments` and write into the `VM Arguments`
 box: `-Xmx800m`.
+In IntelliJ IDEA recommended way to change JVM options is from the `Help | Edit Custom VM Options` menu.
+See [this article](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties) for details.

 ## Build Project